Home | News | Wanted Ads | Guestbook | Environmental | About Us | Contact Us | Site Map | Blog | Forums

 If you have recently acquired a Sinclair QL second hand, or have returned to it after many years, you may find the guide to returning to the QL useful.

 RWAP Services is one of several traders who still continue to support the Sinclair QL on a commercial basis.
-There is also still a user group (Quanta) and a dedicated magazine (QL-Today) and even a Sinclair QL Forum and users discussion list.
+There is also still a user group (Quanta); a Sinclair QL Forum and a users discussion list.
 We are pleased to answer any questions on the Sinclair QL and related topics - just contact us.

 You can also subscribe to the QL users mailing list to receive details of forthcoming shows as they are announced.